infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

 Note that such start functions must be able to accept parameter values as arguments that exactly match the format of the infinite parameters given in `Infinite(params...)`.

-!!! note
-    Start values be specified for semi-infinite variables.
-Note that they will inherit these from the infinite variable they depend on.

 See the Queries and Modification sections further below for more information on how to query/modify variable names.